Access to Diapers Should be a Right, Not a Privilege

 “This movement to expand access to diapers grows each year and is inspiring more people, municipalities, and communities to figure out ways to provide equitable access to diapers for families in need,” Truong says.

-Executive Director (and Founder): Lisa Truong
+Founder and Executive Director: Lisa Truong

 Help a Mother Out® works to improve baby and family well being by increasing access to diapers for families in need.